taz1009/MinecraftWallDesigner/README.md

 5. Use arrow keys or pan buttons to navigate the grid
 6. Scroll to zoom in/out

-## Deployment to GitHub Pages

-### Option 1: Create a new repository

-1. Create a new GitHub repository named `username.github.io`
-2. Copy all files from the `WebGL` folder to the root of your repository
-3. Commit and push to GitHub
-4. Access your site at `https://username.github.io`

-### Option 2: Deploy in a subdirectory

-1. In an existing repository, create a `gh-pages` branch
-2. Copy all WebGL files to that branch
-3. Enable GitHub Pages in repository settings
-4. Access your site at `https://username.github.io/repo-name`

-## File Structure

-- `index.html` - Main HTML structure and UI layout
-- `app.js` - Main application logic, WebGL rendering, and event handling
-- `geometry.js` - Geometric utilities for line/circle/rectangle calculations
-- `styles.css` - UI styling

-## Browser Requirements

-- Canvas 2D support (all modern browsers)
-- Modern browser (Chrome 4+, Firefox 1.5+, Safari 2+, Edge all versions)

 ## Controls

 - **Line Tool**: Click and drag to draw a line